MaWusaM/ghana-food-security-analysis/README.md

 - Fertilizer consumption is strongly associated with higher food production.
 - Undernourishment tends to decrease as food production increases.
 - The constructed Food Security Risk Index suggests that food security conditions improved over the long term.

+  ## Key Insights

+- Ghana’s population increased steadily from approximately 15 million in 1990 to over 33 million in 2023, creating increasing demand for food production.

+- The Food Production Index shows a strong upward trend over the same period, indicating significant improvements in agricultural productivity.

+- Fertilizer consumption demonstrates a strong positive relationship with food production, suggesting that increased agricultural inputs contribute to higher productivity.

+- Undernourishment levels show a declining trend over time, which may reflect improvements in food availability and agricultural output.

+- The constructed Food Security Risk Index shows a gradual decline, suggesting that Ghana’s agricultural production and inputs have generally kept pace with population growth.

 **Limitations**